ComparativeGenomicsToolkit/cactus/doc/progressive.md

 --chunkSize 1000000 --batchCount 4 --batchCores 32 --batchParallelTaf 8 --batchSystem mesos --provisioner aws --defaultPreemptable --nodeStorage 2000 --maxNodes 4 --nodeTypes r5.8xlarge
 ```

-Many applications that take MAF as input expect a single row per sample per block.
-In other words, no duplications.
-By default, `cactus-hal2maf` will output MAF files in this form, using heuristics to try to pick the copy that most resembles the reference and causes fewer block breaks.
-This behaviour can be changed with the `--dupeMode` option in `cactus-hal2maf`.
-The possible values are:
+Depending on the application, you may want to handle duplication events differently when creating the MAF.
+Three different modes are available via the `--dupeMode` option.

-* "single" : This is the default which, as described above, uses greedy heuristics to pick the copy for each species that results in fewest mutations and block breaks.
+* "single" : Uses greedy heuristics to pick the copy for each species that results in fewest mutations and block breaks.
+Recommended when visualizing via BigMaf (see below)
-* "ancestral" : Duplications are written for species if they can be traced to ancestral genomes in the tree.
+* "ancestral" : Restricts the duplication relationships shown to only those orthologous to the reference genome according to the HAL tree.
+There may be multiple orthologs per genome.
+This relies on the dating of the duplication in the hal tree (ie in which genome it is explicitly self-aligned) and is still a work in progress.
-* "all" : All duplications are written, including ancestral (above) and "novel" paralogs in the species in question.
+* "all" : (default) All duplications are written, including ancestral events (orthologs) and paralogs in the reference.

 Usually a reference genome is specified with `--refGenome` and ancestral genomes are excluded `--noAncestors`.
 Since the default reference is the root of the alignment, `--noAncestors` can only be specified if a leaf genome is used with `--refGenome`.

 ### BigMaf

 [UCSC BigMaf](https://genome.ucsc.edu/goldenPath/help/bigMaf.html) is an indexed version of MAF (see above) that can viewed on the Genome Browser. `cactus-maf2bigmaf` can be used to convert MAF (as output by `cactus-hal2maf`) into BigMaf.

+It is recommended to create the maf using the `--noAncestors --dupeMode single` options with `cactus-hal2maf`.

 ```
 cactus-maf2bigmaf ./js ./evolverMammals.maf.gz ./evolverMammals.bigmaf.bb --refGenome simHuman_chr6 --halFile evolverMammals.hal